Thanks for joining my journey.

 I’ve consistently watched how the world cares about what we put in our bodies, yet no one takes a step back to think about what happens with the clothes we buy, the textiles we invest in, or most importantly the people who are paid/unpaid to make them.

-With the fashion industry being the second most polluting industry in the world, only after oil, I decided I needed to take a stand and start educating myself on what I spend my money on.
+With the fashion industry being the fourth most polluting industry in the world, I decided I needed to take a stand and start educating myself on what I spend my money on.
 In the coming weeks, I found it incredibly difficult to find brands that are ‘ethical’ and ‘sustainable’, that pay their workers a fair and living wage, and don’t cost my weekly income as a poor, student loan fuelled grad.

 So that’s where Ethical Made Easy comes in -Ethical Fashion Made Easy.
 If you want to learn more about ethical fashion, sustainable lifestyle options and Movers and Shakers who are changing the way we view things and the background stories behind brands then follow me on this journey.